CopilotC-Nvim/CopilotChat.nvim/README.md

 - `:CopilotChatLoad <name>?` - Load chat history from file
 - `:CopilotChatDebugInfo` - Show debug information
 - `:CopilotChatModels` - View and select available models.
 This is reset when a new instance is made.
 Please set your model in `init.lua` for persistence.
-- `:CopilotChatModel` - View the currently selected model.
+- `:CopilotChatAgents` - View and select available agents.
+This is reset when a new instance is made.
+Please set your agent in `init.lua` for persistence.

 #### Commands coming from default prompts